-- 6.1 All staff members will receive annual safeguarding training and regular updates as appropriate to enable them to be aware of the systems within their school which support safeguarding.
+- 6.1 All staff members will receive annual safeguarding training and prevent training along with regular updates as appropriate to enable them to be aware of the systems within their school, the current issues and trends which impact upon safeguarding.
 Key staff will undertake more specialist safeguarding training. - 6.2 All staff, upon induction, must have the following policies and procedures explained to them.
-This should include: - Safeguarding Policy to include Appendix One: Protecting Children from Significant Harm - Staff Behaviour Policy including Guide to Safer Working Practice - Information about the role of the DSL including details of who the DSLs are and how to contact them. - 6.3 All staff must familiarise themselves with the context of these policies and seek further clarification if unsure. - 6.4 All staff must read 'Keeping Children Safe in Education 2021 Part One' and Annex B and sign to acknowledge they have read and understand this document along with 'Guide to Safer Working Practice'.
-Further support is available if required from DSLs in each school. - 6.5 Additional guidance can be gained from:
+This should include: - 6.3 Safeguarding Policy to include Appendix One: Protecting Children from Significant Harm Staff Behaviour Policy including Guide to Safer Working Practice

+Information about the role of the DSL including details of who the DSLs are and how to contact them.